Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Virginia Tech Stats and Trends

-- The Hokies have yet to cover the spread this season when underdogs by 7 points or more.
+- This season, the Hokies are winless ATS when entering a game as an underdog of 7 points or more.

-- Virginia Tech's games this year have hit the over on four of 11 set point totals (36.4%).
+- Virginia Tech's games this season have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 32.1 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it records more than 32.1 points.

-- Virginia Tech is 2-0 against the spread and 2-0 overall when the team churns out over 466.2 yards.
+- Virginia Tech is 2-0 against the spread and 2-0 overall when the team piles up more than 466.2 yards.

-- The Hokies have turned the ball over 11 times, two fewer times than the Cavaliers have forced turnovers (13).
+- The Hokies have 11 giveaways this season, while the Cavaliers have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.